phlppnhllngr/phlppnhllngr.github.io/content/java/JDK.md

         - *The Adoptium Working Group promotes and supports (...) runtimes and associated technology for use across the Java ecosystem. <mark>Eclipse Temurin</mark> is the name of the OpenJDK distribution from Adoptium.*
         - [https://adoptium.net/](https://adoptium.net/)
     - ...
+- **OracleJDK**
+    - OpenJDK mit ein paar Erweiterungen.
+Kostenpflichtig ab Java 12.
+Längerer Support für LTS-Versionen.
+Es gibt Lizenzen für Entwickler oder persönlichen Gebrauch, kommerzielle Verwendung ist hier aber ausgeschlossen.
+    - LTS: *Oracle's stated opinion is that there's nothing special about LTS releases, and they merely correspond to an Oracle support product and should not be significant to anyone who is not a paying customer that buys support from Oracle.*
 - **OpenJ9**
     - *~~an Eclipse open source project~~ initially developed by IBM under the name J9*
     - *Compared to Hotspot, OpenJ9 trades performance (both in throughput and latency) for a lower memory footprint*